programmer-dream/whmcs_api/README.md

 - Add server to WHMCS solution
 - Setup the package in WHMCS, one for Students mapped to the student WHM product and one for staff mapped to the staf product (different allocation of space and bandwidth)
 - Get the IDs for the products/serices and add this into the routes in the app.js file (usually a low number such as 1 for the student account and 3 for staff account)

+- Staff need to have an email validation setup to validate their account -- In WHMCS - set the product/service email to Other 'Product/Service Welcome Email'.
+-- Edit the Other 'Product/Service Welcome Email' to show the following:

+`Subject: Please validate your staff account`
+`Dear {$client_name},

+TO VALIDATE THIS ACCOUNT YOU NEED TO GO TO THE FOLLOWING URL:

+APP ROUTE

+Once validated you can log in by navigating to:

+APP URL

+{$signature}`

 - Assign the product to the server and package

 # Server setup